srImathE satakOpAya nama:

 ezhu – rise and be uplifted

-Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)
+Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh my mind!
-Bow down with folded hands at the lotus feet of emperumAn and be uplifted. emperumAn is the famous one highlighted in authentic scriptures who has unexplainable greatness which makes all other greatness non-existing.
-He is the one who blessed me out of his unconditional grace that dispelled my ignorance completely.
-He is the undisputable master of the nithyasUris who have no defects such as forgetful nature, etc.
+Bow down with folded hands at the lotus feet of emperumAn and be uplifted. emperumAn is the famous one highlighted in authentic scriptures as one who has unexplainable greatness which makes all other greatness non-existing.
+He is the one who blessed me true knowledge and devotion, out of his unconditional grace that dispelled my ignorance completely.
+He is the indisputable master of the nithyasUris who have no defects such as forgetful nature etc.

-In the first line, “nalam” indicates the unlimited bliss or those auspicious qualities that lead to the unlimited bliss of bhagavAn .
+In the first line, “nalam” indicates the unlimited bliss or those auspicious qualities which lead to the unlimited bliss of bhagavAn .
 In the second line, “nalam” indicates devotional friendship with bhagavAn.